 - Including an external assessment at least once every five years, the results of which are communicated to the Board of Trustees through the Board of Trustees Compliance and Audit Committee

-The Director of the Compliance and Audit Office is ultimately responsible for the QAIP, which covers all types of INTERNAL AUDIT activities, including consulting.
-External Assessment
+The Director of the Compliance and Audit Office is ultimately responsible for the QAIP, which covers all types of Internal Audit activities, including consulting.

 - General Considerations – External assessments will appraise and express an opinion on the conformance Internal Audit with the Standards, Definition of Internal Auditing and Code of Ethics and include recommendations for improvement, as appropriate.